johnpapa/vue-getting-started/README.md

 This repository contains several projects.
 Each project represents a step in the learning experience.

-- 01/vue-heroes - This is the starting point for the app
+- `02-getting-started/end/vue-heroes` - This is the starting point for the app
-- TODO

 ## Quick Start